The increasing reliance on software

 • Configuration and Design-Space-Exploration (DSE) algorithms need to be extended to support SDV.

-• Performance evaluation in the automotive domain is typically conducted with worst-case scheduling analysis (“schedulability analysis”) at the level of a processor or at system level (considering “timing chains” over different processors and networks).
-Are the existing techniques, such as system-level compositional analysis, able to cope with the complexity of next-generation execution platforms?
-If not, what would be the techniques that could allow verifying that non-functional concerns like timing and safety are met?
-Can simulation, supported by a sound methodology, be the single early-stage verification technique?
+• Performance evaluation in the automotive domain is typically conducted with worst-case scheduling analysis (“schedulability analysis”) at the processor level or system level (considering “timing chains” over different processors and networks).
+Are existing techniques, such as system-level compositional analysis, able to cope with the complexity of next-generation execution platforms?
+If not, what techniques could be employed to verify that non-functional concerns like timing and safety are met?
+Can simulation, supported by a robust methodology, serve as the sole early-stage verification technique?